stephen-webb/log4cxx_10_to_11/README.md

 often does not have a trailing semicolon.

 log4cxx_10_to_11 is a utility that provides options for checking log4cxx macro usage.
+By default it lists the files in the provided directories that have will not compile with log4cxx 0.11.

 Synopsis
 ========